12-Factor App: Modern Practices and the Leapcell Guide

 Treat backing services as attached resources.

-Leapcell's Serverless services embody this philosophy, featuring a read-only filesystem except for the
+Leapcell’s serverless runtime provides a read-only filesystem except for

 /tmp